 As your dog starts to get older, their nutritional needs begin to change.
 This means that you will have to adjust your senior dog’s diet to better suit their life stage and keep them at their best.
 Here’s how you can optimise your senior dog’s diet so they stay at their best health for longer.

 When is my dog considered a senior?

-Each dog will start to move into the senior phase of their life at slightly different times.
-The age of seven is a time that sees many dogs hit their senior stride.
+While each dog will start to move into the senior phase of their life at slightly different times, the age of seven is a time that sees many dogs hit their senior stride.
 Large and giant breed dogs can move into this phase a little earlier, while toy and smaller breeds will shift to the senior category a bit later in life.

-As your dog’s energy levels decrease and their metabolism slows, they will be more likely to gain weight, so senior Super Premium dog foods include a different balance of protein and fat to that of the adult premium dog food formulations.
-As an older pet has a higher risk of issues with their joints, age-specific pet foods include ingredients that also promote joint health.
-These formulations made for senior dogs will often include vitamins such as Omega-3 and vitamin A to help their vision and their brain function, too.
-A Super Premium pet food created with your senior pet’s life stage in mind is a great way to ensure they are receiving all the nutrients they need.
+As your dog’s energy levels decrease and their metabolism slows, they will be more likely to gain weight, so senior Super Premium senior dog foods include a different balance of protein and fat to that of the adult premium dog food formulations.
+Older pets have a higher risk of issues with their joints, which is why age-specific pet foods include ingredients that also promote joint health.
+Formulations made for senior dogs will often include nutrients like glucosamine and fatty acids such as Omega-3 and 6 for healthy joints.
+In addition, look for senior dog food that contains vitamins like vitamin A to help their vision and their brain function, keeping your dog brighter and more active for longer.

 Feel free to chat to your local Petbarn team member to find out more about our range of foods for older pets and ask for advice on the best senior dog food for your beloved pet.